-Independent of regulation, many businesses are compelled by traditional market drivers—investors, competitors, and customers—to manage their emissions (aka carbon footprint).
+Independent of regulation, many businesses are compelled by traditional market drivers—investors, competitors, and customers—to manage their carbon emissions (aka carbon footprint).
 Companies have been gravitating toward carbon neutrality, especially in the short term, when, in reality, net-zero should be the only acceptable solution.

 What’s the difference between net-zero and carbon neutral?